nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Prerequisite: Only 1 guest to be edited.
 The guest's index should exist.
    The guest should exist in GuestBook.
 The format and content of the command should be valid.
-   The updated `name` or `room` values of the guest to be edited should not be the same as other guests in GuestBook.
+   The updated `name` and `room` values of the guest to be edited should not be the same as other guests in GuestBook.

    1. Test case: `edit 1 n/Johnny`<br>
       Expected: Guest edit successfully, the first guest's `name` will change from "John Doe" to "Johnny".